 During the first quarter of 2010, the Company was informally notified by a customer of its intent to terminate a contract that had been obtained in the Company's acquisition of U.K. Composites.
 No sales relating to this contract were recognized during the years ended December 31, 2010 or 2009.
 Throughout the year, management worked with this customer to find an acceptable resolution and maintain the work there under.
 During the fourth quarter of 2010, the Company received a contract termination notice and, as a result, removed all future revenue and related profit associated with this contract from the reporting unit's projections when performing its annual test for impairment.
 The Company does not believe the termination of the contract will have any significant impact on its liquidity.
-This contract loss, in addition to a reduction in revenue for other programs, reduced the revenue and earnings growth forecast to levels below those anticipated at the reporting unit's acquisition in 2008, creating a situation in which Step 1 of the impairment analysis, management assessed the tangible and intangible assets subject to amortization to determine if they were impaired.
+This contract loss, in addition to a reduction in revenue for other programs, reduced the revenue and earnings growth forecast to levels below those anticipated at the reporting unit's acquisition in 2008, creating a situation in which Step 1 of the impairment analysis resulted in a fair value for the reporting unit below its carrying value.
+Prior to proceeding to Step 2 of the impairment analysis, management assessed the tangible and intangible assets subject to amortization to determine if they were impaired.
 Based on this analysis these assets were not impaired.
 Upon completion of the Step 2 impairment analysis, the Company recorded a non-cash non-tax deductible goodwill impairment charge of \$6.4 million, or 17% of the reporting unit's total goodwill balance, to reduce the carrying value of goodwill to its implied fair value.
 This charge has been included in the operating results of the Company's Aerospace segment.
 See Note 5, Fair Value Measurements, for further discussion.